c0linh/countdown-timer-i3blocks-bash/README.md

 Countdown Timer for Bash and i3blocks
 =====================================
 This project provides a set of tools to manage countdown timers within a bash environment and integrates seamlessly with the i3 window manager through i3blocks.
-It consists of three main components:
+It consists of three main components and a function script:

 - timer.sh: A countdown timer script written in pure bash.
 - timerd.sh: A daemon script that complements timer.sh by adding daemon capabilities.